VALUE VAULT

 This is the most important comp in the set.
 A 4-bedroom, 1-bath home in average condition — not renovated, older kitchen, older carpet, jalousie windows, no AC, no ceiling fans — was listed at $760,000 and sold for $775,000 in just 6 days.
 No price reduction.
 No concessions.
 The buyer used FHA financing, which means this home passed FHA minimum property condition standards.

 The condition of this home is the closest to what the subject could look like after basic cleaning and preparation — but the subject has significant additional issues (structural concerns, termite damage, water intrusion, seized windows, dump shed) that this comp does not.
-The buyer demand at this price point was immediate and competitive, resulting in a sale $15,000 over asking.
+The buyer demand at this price point was immediate and competitive, resulting in a sale $15,000 above listing price.

 BOTTOM LINE: When an average-condition Wahiawa home is priced right, it sells fast and the seller has leverage.
 The subject needs to be priced to generate that same urgency — accounting for its significantly lower condition and likely cash-only buyer pool.
 This is the outcome we are targeting for 154 Walker Ave.